 The term, "concurrent enrollment," can be confusing.
 Please note:

-- it is not the same as a discussion section (see Secondary Discussion Sections/Labs above); - it is not the same as concurrent enrollment through UC Extension, in which a person enrolls in a regular Open University course as an Extension student.
+• it is not the same as a discussion section (see Secondary Discussion it is not the same as concurrent enrollment through UC Extension, in which a person enrolls in a regular Open University course as an Extension student.